Three months on, fruitless CEO search overshadows Sanofi

 "I think it is going to take time," said a source close to the company.
 "What we risk missing in the meantime is a strategic vision that you cannot have without a deep knowledge of the pharmaceuticals sector."

-Last week Christophe Weber, the French chief operating officer of Japan's Takeda Pharmaceutical Co, told Reuters he had rejected an approach.
+Last week Christophe Weber, the French chief operating officer of Japan's Takeda Pharmaceutical Co (4502.T), told Reuters he had rejected an approach.

-Paris-schooled Olivier Bohuon, chief executive of British medical devices maker Smith & Nephew, told staff in November he had no plans to leave, and in the same month, former Wyeth boss Bernard Poussot joined the board of Sanofi's rival Roche.
+Paris-schooled Olivier Bohuon, chief executive of British medical devices maker Smith & Nephew (SN.L), told staff in November he had no plans to leave, and in the same month, former Wyeth boss Bernard Poussot joined the board of Sanofi's rival Roche ROG.VX.

 Weinberg, who will be 64 on Feb.
 10 and does not have a pharmaceuticals background besides his five years on the board, is running Sanofi himself while board member Jean-Rene Fourtou conducts a search -- one which began well before Viehbacher was fired.